 The Everyman is a non-profit company that produces and presents the best in Irish and international performance for Cork and Irish audiences.
 Our mission is to be indispensable to all of the communities we serve: audiences, artists (local, national, international), employees and suppliers, while remaining rooted in, and inextricably linked to, Cork.

-The Everyman is one of Ireland’s leading middle scale presenting and producing theatres.
-The beautiful 650 seat theatre is a jewel of late Victorian architecture.
-A listed building, the theatre is steeped in history and is a favourite with audiences and performers alike for its intimacy and atmosphere.
+Our beautiful theatre is 650-seat listed building and a jewel of late Victorian architecture, celebrating its 120th birthday in 2017.
+The building is steeped in history and the auditorium is a favourite with audiences and performers alike for its intimacy and atmosphere.